-✓ Useful & Feasible.
-Did you review your list of stakeholders and figure out WHOM you should share results with?
+✓ Useful, Equitable & Feasible.
+Did you review your list of stakeholders and decide WHOM you should share results with and WHO should share the results with the community?

-Share the results with stakeholders both inside and outside of the program-people who have an interest and people who can take action on your findings.
+Share the results with stakeholders both inside and outside of the program - people who have an interest and people who can take action on your findings.
 Look back at your list of stakeholders and use that as a starting point.
-Consider expanding it to include those who you would like to know more about your program and those who might be interested in your findings or lessons learned.
+Consider expanding it to include diverse groups of people who you may not generally include in your communications, including those who would like to know more about your program and those who might be interested in your findings or lessons learned.

-☐ Did you decide WHAT information you want to share back to each audience?
+Did you decide WHAT information you want to share back to each audience?